sayali-powar/Dynamic-slider/README.md

 3.About us.html-

-step1-After clicking on abiut us form you will be able to see about information of job portal.

-step2-There are two options available one is home and another one is contact.
+step1-After clicking on about us form you will be able to see about information of job portaabouttep2-There are two options available one is home and another one is contact.

 step3-If you click on home page ypu will go back to home page.